-Support of EDP epoch operation is optional for a CPE AP MLD and a CPE non-AP MLD.
+If an MLD supports MAC Header Anonymization, then it shall support EDP epoch operation.[1040]

-EDP epoch operation allows the AP MLD to schedule sequences to anonymize MLDs’ selected OTA fields (e.g., STA address, AID, PN, SN, etc.) of individually addressed frames.
+EDP epoch operation allows the AP MLD to schedule groups of CPE MLD non-AP STAs (EDP groups) during time period sequences (EDP epochs) [799] to anonymize MLDs’ selected OTA fields (e.g., STA address, AID, PN, SN, etc.) in MLD’s [337] individually addressed frames.

 At any given time, an AP MLD shall not assign an associated non-AP MLD to more than one EDP group.
-A non-AP MLD belongs to at most one EDP group at a time.
-A non-AP MLD shall not request to be assigned to more than one EDP group at a time.
+[519]A non-AP MLD shall not request to be assigned to more than one EDP group at a time.

-A non-AP MLD that is a member of an EDP group and its associated AP MLD shall anonymize the selected fields of the individually addressed frames according to the group EDP(#1012) epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions) and 10.71.7 (Frame anonymization and AID).
+A non-AP MLD, [68]that is a member of an EDP group,[68] and its associated AP MLD,[68] shall both [68] anonymize the selected fields of the individually addressed frames according to the group EDP(#1012) epoch settings as defined in 10.71.3 (Establishing frame anonymization parameter sets), 10.71.5 (MAC header anonymization and transmitting functions), 10.71.6 (MAC header anonymization and receiving functions) and 10.71.7 (Frame anonymization and AID).

 10.71.2.2 EDP group operations

-A CPE AP MLD advertises the support of EDP groups in Beacon and Probe Response frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.
-A non-AP MLD advertises the support of EDP epoch group in (Re)Association Request frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.
+A CPE AP MLD advertises the support for [520] EDP group operations [338] in Beacon and Probe Response frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.
+A non-AP MLD advertises the support for [520] EDP epoch group operations [339] in (Re)Association Request frames by setting the Group EDP Epoch Supported field of the Extended RSN Capabilities field of the RSNXE element to 1.

 The non-AP MLD may include in an encrypted (Re)Association Request frame an EDP element indicating the parameters for the EDP group it requests to join.

-If no EDP element is included in the encrypted (Re)Association Request frame, or if the EDP element does not include information defining the parameters for the EDP group, the CPE non-AP MLD is assigned to the default EDP(#1012) group.
-The first EDP epoch of an EDP epoch sequence is EDP epoch number 0.
+[69] If no EDP element is included in the encrypted (Re)Association Request frame, [69] the CPE non-AP MLD is assigned to the default EDP(#1012) group.

+[523]The first EDP epoch of an EDP epoch sequence is EDP epoch number 0.
+Editor, all the below changes corresponds to (111), until the occurrence of [111].

+Within EDP Epoch Settings fields sent in (Re)Association Request frames, EDP Epoch Request frames and EDP Epoch Response frames, the CPE non-AP MLD shall include:

+An EDP Epoch Settings Control field, indicating the optional fields included in the EDP Epoch Settings field.

+an Epoch Interval field, indicating the desired duration of the EDP epoch the CPE non-AP MLD wants to join, and

+an AID Storage Size field indicating the number of AIDs the CPE non-AP MLD is capable of storing.

+In addition, the CPE non-AP MLD may include:

+an EDP Group ID, and

+a Minimum Epoch Pacing field.

-Within the EDP element sent in (Re)Association Request frames, the CPE non-AP MLD shall include a Minimum Epoch Pacing Parameters field, indicating the minimum epoch interval length supported by the CPE non-AP MLD.
+The rest of the fields in the EDP Epoch Settings fields shall not be transmitted by a CPE non-AP MLD.
+The Minimum Epoch Pacing field indicates [111] the minimum epoch interval length supported by the CPE non-AP MLD.
 If the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field included in the Minimum Epoch Pacing field is greater than the value resulting of the multiplication of the Epoch Interval Length field by the Epoch Interval Unit field for the default EDP group (group 0) or of any other EDP group already created, then the CPE non-AP MLD is not assigned to any EDP group at (re)association.(#1012)